xdit-project/xDiT/docs/developer/adding_models/adding_model_cfg_usp.md

 [Parallelize new models with CFG parallelism provided by xDiT](adding_model_cfg.md)

 Both parallelization methods can be employed simultaneously.
-To do so, the level of parallelization for both CFG parallelism and USP needs to be specified as shown below:
+To do so, the level of parallelization for both CFG parallelism and USP needs to be specified as shown below.
+The number of GPUs should be equal to 2 times the degrees of ulysses attention times the degrees of ring attention:

 ```python
 from xfuser.core.distributed import initialize_model_parallel